Silent Movie: Analysis

 Other gags are delivered through intertitles.
-For example, in a meeting of Engulf & Devour, an underling whispers something in the ears of his boss.
+For example, in a meeting of Engulf (Harold Gould) & Devour (Ron Carey), an underling (Jack RIley) whispers something into Engulf's ear.
 The intertitles report: "whisper...whisper...whisper".
-The boss fails to understand, forcing the man to shout.
+Engulf fails to understand, forcing the man to shout.
 In response the intertitle is written in capital letters: "YOUR FLY IS OPEN!"
 Marcel Marceau reprises his "walking into the wind" routine.
-Part of the mime satire is that the mime's props are actual instead of imaginary: a door that he strains to open; a strong wind he is struggling against, and a telephone that he picks up.
+Part of the mime satire is that the mime's props are actual instead of imaginary: a door that he strains to open; a strong wind he is struggling against and a telephone that he picks up.
 Liza Minnelli appears in a scene that makes no use of her dancing talents.
 Writer Robert Alan Crick, author of The Big Screen Comedies of Mel Brooks (2002), points out that the part could have easily been played by any well-known actress of the 1970s, with no apparent difference.
 The film was the first notable acting role for Brooks, who was previously limited to offscreen voiceovers and short cameos.